juchi/gameboy.js/README.md

 Tests ROM can be downloaded [here](http://blargg.8bitalley.com/parodius/gb-tests/) and are runnable, but most tests fail.
 See the Tests section for more details.

-Some games are runnable but not playable as some key features (like sprites) are missing.
+Currently, some games are runnable (tested with Tetris, Super Mario) but are very slow.
+It is not yet defined whether it's a timing bug in the emulator or if the emulator itself is running too slow.
+This needs further investigation.

 ## Features

+### Devices

+The LCD screen is usable with background and sprite display but the window is not supported yet.

+User input is available : arrow keys are mapped to the keyboard arrows, and A, B, START and SELECT are mapped to G, B, H, N respectively.

+The serial port can be used by the program as an output, the received bytes are displayed in the console (this is mainly used for tests).

+### Internal processes

 All of the standard Gameboy instructions are implemented.
 Super Gameboy and Gameboy Color are not supported.

-The LCD display is usable in background mode but the window is not supported yet.

-User input is available : arrow keys are mapped to the keyboard arrows, and A, B, START and SELECT are mapped to G, B, H, N respectively.

-The serial port can be used by the program as an output, the received bytes are displayed in the console (this is mainly used for tests).

 The following features are in progress or partially working:
 * Timer (seems buggy as "memory timing" test fails)
+* sprites (no support for sprite flags)
 * MBC (only MBC 1 is supported)

 The following features are not currently supported at all:
-* sprites
 * window display
 * sound
 * boot program